I DON'T OWN GHOSTBUSTERS, OR ANYTHING AFFILIATED WITH IT. I AM MAKING NO PROFIT OFF THIS.

 Ray's voice became constricted with excitement when he described the ghost.
 Rose had to admit, that was pretty awesome.
 She was as into the paranormal as Ray, although perhaps not as dedicated to it.

 "It blew books off shelves from twenty feet away and scared the socks off some poor librarian!"
 Rose was finding it hard not to giggle too much.
-Ray was just too adorable for his own good sometimes.
+Ray was just too adorable for his own good.

-Peter's voice became unemotional and sarcastic...something it did very often.
+Peter's tone became flat and sarcastic; it was one Rose knew well.
 "I'm very excited, I'm very pleased.
 I want you to get right down there, check it out, get right back to me."

 "No, no," Ray started.